unifygtm/intent-js-client/README.md

 You can also manually trigger an identify event with the `identify` method on the client.
 This is useful when users log-in with OAuth or SSO, for example, because they do not enter their email into an input on the page.

+When using this method, you can also optionally specify a set of Person or Company attributes to upsert and associate with the identified user.
+This is done in the form of an optional second argument to `identify`.

 ```TypeScript
 const unify = new UnifyIntentClient('YOUR_PUBLIC_API_KEY');
 unify.mount();